mendix/docs/content/refguide/published-rest-service.md

 You can change the the default location to almost any valid URL.

-#### 2.3.1 Location reserved prefixes
+#### 2.3.1 Reserved prefixes

-Following URL prefixes are reserved and are not allowed in custom paths:
+Following URL prefixes are reserved and are not allowed to be used in location:

 * `ws/`
 * `ws-doc/`